 In addition to classical UV low pressure lamps more and more UV LEDs and 222 nm FAR UV excimer lamps are used.
 This far UVC wavelengths are said to not penetrate through the outer layer on the surface of human skin but still efficiently inactivate the viruses and microorganisms , .

 We are happy to support all academic, industrial and medical customers with our measuring instruments.
 Therefore we offer the RMD with UV UVGI sensors at a special price.
-In addition, we grant 40% discount on an accredited ISO 17025 / DAKKS calibration.
+In addition, we offer an accredited ISO 17025 / DAKKS calibration.

 RMD features a wide dynamic range and extremely low noise.
 For this purpose, the sensor already contains a multi-stage amplification, an extremely precise analog-to-digital converter and a temperature sensor.
 The memory contained in the sensor contains all sensor identifications and the calibration history.